mahlikag/Capstone_Code_Final/README.md

 * data cleaning
 * DBSCAN
 * NetworkX
+* LatentGrowthCurve
+* Tkinter

 # Requirements

 You will need Python for these files, I recommend Anaconda but please choose what you're most comfortable with.
+You will also need a program to run R code (R or RStudio).

 You will also need to download a couple of files from the internet as well in this repository.

 ## Package Requirements
 Before running the python files, you while need to install the following programs if they are not already installed on your computer:

+For Python:
 * Read_excel (by using the command 'pip install xlrd')
 * NetworkX (by using the command 'pip install networkx')
 * Matplotlib (by using the command 'pip install matplotlib')
 * Pandas (by using the command 'pip install pandas')
+* Plotly
+* Sklearn
+* Seaborn
+* Numpy
+* Math

+For R:
+* Lavaan
+* Readxl
+* Broom

 # File Setup